poVoq/zero/README.md

-# Sanse
+# zero

-Let your content shine with Sanse theme.
+Let your content shine with zero theme.

+zero is a fork of [Sanse](https://github.com/samikeijonen/sanse).

 ## Copyright and License